davidggphy/2019_03_Curso_IFT/README.md

     `conda update --all`
 4. Setup the conda env from the `env.yml` file with:
     `conda env create --file env.yml`

+    Depending on your conda version the syntax can be instead:  `conda create --file env.yml`
 5. Activate the environment with:
     - Windows: `activate ML_Course`
     - Linux, macOS: `conda activate ML_Course` or `source activate ML_Course`